velmie/alternea/readme.md

       // required by the "csv" transformer
       tablifier = {
         name = "json" // the only available tablifier for now is json
+        // columns - optionally specifies which columns to include in the result
+        // columns will be selected in the order in which they are specified columns = ["id", "title", "body"] // optional, default all

         // before passing the data to the tablifier, they can be preprocessed
         // by optionally defining "remapper"